Traditional pottery shop in Nizwa Souq with clay pots and a palm tree in Oman.

 Nizwa Souq

-Fruits and vegetables from another world
+Fruits and vegetables like from another world

 Discover Oman with experts who have called it their home